Body Language - Filipino Gestures and What They Mean

 You're in trouble!

 A gesture that can easily be mistaken for a kiss, but it's not.
 Filipinos got the habit of pointing not with the fingers but with the lips.
-Asking one where an item is or where someone is for example, pointing with the lips is more likely be in used rather than saying 'It's right there on the table' or 'She's there in the kitchen.'
+Asking one where an item is or where someone is for example, pointing with the lips is more likely the answer one will get rather than saying 'It's right there on the table' or 'She's there in the kitchen.'
 Also the farther the lips are stretched out, means the farther the item is or someone.

 Lip pointing isn't only done in response to a question being asked.
 It is also used to get someone's attention over something after making an eye contact.
 A good example is sitting in a lobby with your spouse.
 You saw a man doing some tricks with his dog in the parking lot.
 Wanting to share it with your wife, you made an eye contact with her and did the lip pointing in the direction of the dog and his owner.